 A customer community is defined as places or platforms for customers, experts, partners, and others to discuss a product, marketplace, post reviews, brainstorm new product ideas and engage with one another about a company’s products/services/brands.

 Online customer communities are online platforms for similar activities.
-They have gathered steam in recent years, majorly because of the boom in the social media platform, evolution of smartphones and the cheap and easy availability of the internet.
-These technologies have facilitated communication-making interaction smooth and easy.
+They have gathered steam in recent years, majorly because of the boom in social media platforms, the evolution of smartphones, and the cheap and easy internet availability.
+These technologies have facilitated communication-making interaction smoothly and easily.

 This is the era of customers.
-This has been an important factor in fueling customer community, who have gained powerful dynamics with businesses and brands.
-Consumers have a greater say in deciding the price of the product and negotiations in terms of deals that want to strike.
+This has been an important factor in fueling the customer community, which has gained powerful dynamics with businesses and brands.
+Consumers have a greater say in deciding the product’s price and negotiations in terms of deals they want to strike.

 Learn more: What is an Online Community Portal?

 This attribute has also revolutionized and promoted the democratization of how information flows online.
-Instead of just a few expert sources providing information online or offline, consumer reports and consumer community has now become a trusted source, as the information offered on these platforms are first-hand.
-A customer community is yet another outgrowth of customer’s voice becoming supremely important.
+Instead of just a few expert sources providing information online or offline, consumer reports and the consumer community have become trusted sources, as the information offered on these platforms is first-hand.
+Customer networking is yet another outgrowth of a customer’s voice becoming supremely important.